Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Hike-in lodges take the idea of base camping up several notches.

-Imagine a pristine wilderness setting as the sun drops behind a spectacular peak.
+Imagine a pristine wilderness setting like the one above as the sun drops behind a spectacular peak.

 You're sore and tired from a long day of hiking, but no worries!
 The lodge is just around the next bend in the trail.